 (d) The Re-determined Rent.
-No less than 14 days prior to the re-determination date, the LHA shall re-determine rent by computing the applicable percentage of annual net household income.
-In general, annual net household income shall be an annualization of then current monthly net household income.
+No less than 14 days prior to the re-determination date, the LHA shall re-determine rent by computing the applicable percentage of annual net Household income.
+In general, annual net Household income shall be an annualization of then current monthly net Household income.
 However, where annualization of monthly income is unlikely to reflect actual annual income, the LHA may use some other method for determining the annual amount of income, including use of the prior year's income.

-If within the time allotted, the tenant shall have failed to provide sufficient, complete, and accurate information in order for the LHA to make a reliable re-determination of the household's monthly net household income, the LHA may make a re-determination of such income based on whatever reliable information which it has or may continue to use its most recent income re-determination.
+If within the time allotted, the Tenant shall have failed to provide sufficient, complete, and accurate information in order for the LHA to make a reliable re-determination of the Household's monthly net Household income, the LHA may make a re-determination of such income based on whatever reliable information which it has or may continue to use its most recent income re-determination.
 The LHA may thereafter make an adjustment of rent retroactive to the re-determination date, following receipt of more complete and accurate information.

 6.04: continued

 (e) Notice and Effective Date of the Re-determined Rent.
-The LHA shall give the tenant no less than 14 days prior written notice of the amount of the rent to be effective on the re-determination date.
-In the event that the information provided by or on behalf of the tenant shall have been incomplete or inaccurate, upon receipt of more complete or accurate information, in addition to its other remedies, the LHA shall appropriately adjust the rent.
-Following such adjustment, the LHA shall give the tenant an amended written notice of the re-determined rent which shall be retroactively effective to the re-determination date.
-Each notice of re-determined rent shall set out the monthly gross household income (1/12 of annual gross household income) and the monthly net household income (1/12 of annual net household income) on the basis of which the re-determined monthly rent was computed.
+The LHA shall give the Tenant no less than 14 days prior written notice of the amount of the rent to be effective on the re-determination date.
+In the event that the information provided by or on behalf of the Tenant shall have been incomplete or inaccurate, upon receipt of more complete or accurate information, in addition to its other remedies, the LHA shall appropriately adjust the rent.
+Following such adjustment, the LHA shall give the Tenant an amended written notice of the re-determined rent which shall be retroactively effective to the re-determination date.
+Each notice of re-determined rent shall set out the monthly gross Household income (1/12 of annual gross Household income) and the monthly net Household income (1/12 of annual net Household income) on the basis of which the re-determined monthly rent was computed.

 (5) Interim Re-determination of Rent.

 (a) Increases.
-If in any month the monthly gross household income of a tenant household increases by 10% or more from the amount contained in the most recent notice of rent as (re)determined by the LHA, the tenant shall report any such increase, including any changes in income, exclusions and deductions.
-The tenant shall report the increase to the LHA by the seventh day of the month following the month in which the increase occurred, provided that if the increase was anticipated in the prior computation of gross household income, the tenant need not report the increase.
+If in any month the monthly gross Household income of a Tenant Household increases by 10% or more from the amount contained in the most recent notice of rent as (re)determined by the LHA, the Tenant shall report any such increase, including any changes in income, exclusions and deductions.
+The Tenant shall report the increase to the LHA by the seventh day of the month following the month in which the increase occurred, provided that if the increase was anticipated in the prior computation of gross Household income, the Tenant need not report the increase.

 The LHA shall require verification of such increase in income.
-If as a result the amount of rent increases, at least 14 days before the effective date of a rent increase, the LHA shall give the tenant a written notice of the re-determined rent.
+If as a result the amount of rent increases, at least 14 days before the effective date of a rent increase, the LHA shall give the Tenant a written notice of the re-determined rent.
 Any such increase in rent shall be made effective on the first day of a month.
-The notice of re-determined rent shall set out the monthly gross household income and the monthly net household income, on the basis of which the re-determined monthly rent was calculated.
+The notice of re-determined rent shall set out the monthly gross Household income and the monthly net Household income, on the basis of which the re-determined monthly rent was calculated.

-In the event that a tenant shall have failed to report such an increase in income by the seventh day of the month following the increase, in addition to its other remedies, the LHA, upon discovery that increased rent was due, shall make the effective date of the increase in rent retroactive to the first day of the second month following the increase in income.
+In the event that a Tenant shall have failed to report such an increase in income by the seventh day of the month following the increase, in addition to its other remedies, the LHA, upon discovery that increased rent was due, shall make the effective date of the increase in rent retroactive to the first day of the second month following the increase in income.